Acknowledging sacrifice during Purple Heart Recognition Day

 |0

-This work, Acknowledging sacrifice during Purple Heart Recognition Day, by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Acknowledging sacrifice during Purple Heart Recognition Day, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT